BND Hamburger Icon

 16. Retail buyer

 For the fashionista with wanderlust, a career in retail purchasing might be the ultimate dream job.
-In addition to monitoring in-store inventory, retail buyers attend vendor meetings, trade shows and conferences across the country – or even the globe, depending on where the company sources its products.
+In addition to monitoring in-store inventory, retail buyers attend vendor meetings, trade shows and conferences nationally or even globally, depending on where the company sources its products.
 The employee in this position identifies industry and consumer trends, and decides what products the company should sell.

 Of course, it’s not just clothing stores that hire purchasing agents; most large retail companies employ buyers to help them select and negotiate merchandise deals across various categories.